 Want to create the same effect in Nuke?
 Check out Creating a Show Open in Nuke X and CINEMA 4D.

-Hi, I'm Andy Needham, and welcome to Creating a Show Open in After Effects and Cinema 4D.
-In this course, we'll be building an intro animation for a television show.
-Which gives us the opportunity to track 3D camera motion in our footage, export the data out of After Effects, and create a 3D logo animation that matches our tracked footage in Cinema 4D.
-I'll start by showing you how to track and solve the 3D camera movement in your footage using the foundries camera tracker plug in.
-Next we'll set up the 3D scene in After Effects identifying essential features like the ground plane and 3D origin point.
+- [Voiceover] Hi, I'm Andy Needham, and welcome to Creating a Show Open in After Effects and Cinema 4D.
+In this course, we'll be building an intro animation for a television show, which gives us the opportunity to track 3D camera motion in our footage, export the data out of After Effects, and create a 3D logo animation that matches our tracked footage in Cinema 4D.
+I'll start by showing you how to track and solve the 3D camera movement in your footage using the Foundries Camera Tracker plug-in.
+Next, we'll set up the 3D scene in After Effects, identifying essential features like the ground plane and 3D origin point.

-We'll bring this scene into cinema 4D and design an animated logo for our television show intro using mo graft tools.
+We'll bring the scene into Cinema 4D, and design an animated logo for our television show intro, using Mograph tools.
 We'll also focus on matching the lighting of the background plate.
-Finally, we'll use multi-pass compositing in After Effects to bring the animation into the shot, and get it nicely polished and match the original footage.
+Finally, we'll use multi-past compositing in After Effects to bring the animation into the short and get it nicely polished to match the original footage.
 We'll be covering all these features, plus plenty of other tools and techniques.
 Now let's get started with Creating a Show Open in After Effects and Cinema 4D.